 Expected Changes: Before and After Frenuloplasty

-The main 'after' result is functional: relief from the tightness, pain, and tearing associated with frenulum breve.
-Visually, the tight band is gone, replaced by a small scar that typically fades well over time, allowing the penis head a more natural position when erect.
+The primary result is functional: relief from tightness, pain, and tearing.
+Visually, the tight band is gone, replaced by a small scar that fades over time.
+The penis head can sit in a more natural position when erect.

 Patients often want to understand the frenuloplasty before and after changes.